Reconfigurable-Computing-CalPoly-Pomona/Softcore-Lightweight-Crypto-Performance-/README.md

 - **Mohamed El-Hadedy**: Assistant Professor in Electrical and Computer Engineering at CalPoly, Pomona

+- **Anas Salah Eddin**: Assistant Professor in Electrical and Computer Engineering at CalPoly, Pomona

 ## Collaborators:

 - **Wen-Mei Hwu**: Director of Center for Cognitive Computing Systems Research and Walter J. Sanders III-AMD Endowed Chair Professor in Elecrical and Computer Engineering at UIUC.